nickcash/open-data-500/readme.md

 parts of this questionnaire for companies who did not respond.

 ## Just a questionnaire
-According to the "[About](http://www.opendata500.com/about)" page on the Open Data 500 site, the Open Data 500 "will identify, describe, and analyze companies that use open government data in their businesses."
-As I understand it, the analysis component of this has yet to occur.
 This is the main thing that confused me about the study, so I'm going to explain this part in a bit more depth in case anyone else was also confused.